Martin County, Florida: Major highways

+Buses

+Martin County Public Transit (MARTY) is the fixed-route public bus service operated by the county.

+Intercity rail

+Brightline officially announced that an infill station on the Treasure Coast would be built in Stuart and begin service by 2028.

 Trails

 The Lake Okeechobee Scenic Trail, a segment of the Florida National Scenic Trail, passes through Martin County.

 Government

 Martin County is a non-chartered county and its form of government is prescribed by the Florida Constitution and Florida Statutes, as follows: